MONTEREY PARK, CA — Every summer, hockey fans suffer from withdrawal symptoms while their game goes on a long, painful hiatus.

 “If you think about a guy who was born to do one thing—they say [race car driver] Dale Earnhardt could see the air at Daytona.
 He could see the movement of air, which wasn’t literally true, but he knew how to feel the air going over the car.
 That’s the thing he was born to do.
 For Gretzky, it was to be a master with a hockey puck.”

-Gretzky’s one-of-kind ability and genius extended off the ice, as well, and that goes way beyond his role in expanding the NHL’s reach into non-traditional hockey markets such as Anaheim, Phoenix, Dallas, Florida, Carolina, and the like.
+Gretzky’s one-of-a-kind ability and genius extended off the ice, as well, and that goes way beyond his role in expanding the NHL’s reach into non-traditional hockey markets such as Anaheim, Phoenix, Dallas, Florida, Carolina, and the like.

 “I talked to a bunch of guys about Gretzky the person,” Kennedy noted.
 “Some of his Team Canada teammates.
 [Kings television color commentator] Jim Fox told me a great off-ice story.
 [Retired Kings head athletic trainer] Pete Demers told me some good stories about Gretzky off the ice.”